KoheiIchikawa/arrayjob-runner/README.md

     ```
     ./arrayjob-runner.sh -f <tasklist> [-n <tasks_per_job>] -s <task_program> -- [additional options for sbatch...]
     ```
     This program splits the `tasklist` into chunks of `tasks_per_job` lines each, and creates an ArrayJob.
-The specified `task_program` is used for processing the tasks.
+The specified `task_program` is used to process each task.
 If `tasks_per_job` is omitted, the `tasklist` is divided line by line, generating an ArrayJob that creates a job for each line. `tasks_per_job` is useful for adjusting the granularity of individual jobs in an ArrayJob.
 If each task is too small and there's concern that creating a separate job for every line in the `tasklist` would introduce significant overhead, specify `tasks_per_job` to adjust the number of tasks handled by a single job in an ArrayJob.

     You can specify command-line arguments to be passed to `sbatch` after `--`, such as designating the required CPU or memory for each job within the ArrayJob.
 For easy tracking of failed tasks, consider separately redirecting the standard error output.